Interface refresh of touch-screen ATM & CDM kiosks

 Guidance

-To give visual cues to guide users on which side of the card to insert and when to use physical numeric keypad for input.
+To guide users on card insertion and when to use the physical numeric keypad.

 Colors

-To use high-contrasting colours that meet AAA rating in WCAG guidelines while also aligning with brand colours and maintaining visual appeal.
+To use high-contrast colors that meet WCAG AAA guidelines while aligning with brand colors.

 Touch Targets

-To ensure touch targets are sufficiently large to click on the desired action, preventing accidental presses of the wrong button.
+To ensure touch targets are large enough to avoid accidental presses.

 Typography